nathanjpaek/discord-cluster-manager/docs/docs/submitting-your-first-kernel/discord.md

 <br></br>

-Stay on the the `#submissions` channel on Discord -- while we allow other commands on any channel, we only allow submission slash commands (e.g. `/leaderboard submit modal`) in this channel specifically.
+Stay on the the `#submissions` channel on Discord -- while we allow other commands on any channel, we only allow submission slash commands (e.g. `/leaderboard submit ranked`) in this channel specifically.
 The following two examples will be for the `identity_py` and `identity_cuda` leaderboards, which expect the participant to submit a Python and CUDA kernel respectively that returns simply returns the input.
 We will show you how to read the reference code to format your submission.